QodotPlugin/qodotplugin.github.io/docs/class-reference.md

 ### QodotFGDSolidClass

-Solid classes can have multiple brushes (select multiple brushes when making the entity) so these properties apply to the solid class as a single object, not to each brush individually.
+Solid classes can have multiple brushes (select multiple brushes before creating the entity).
+These properties apply to the solid class as a single node, with each brush built as one CollisionShape child.

 **Spawn Type** - Changes how the QodotMap arranges these brushes in its node hierarchy.